Jump to content

 What can you do with the UK ETA?

-This electronic document allows you to visit England, Scotland, Wales, and Northern Ireland for tourism, business, short-term studies, and visiting friends and family.
+With this electronic document, you're good to go for trips to England, Scotland, Wales, and Northern Ireland for tourism, business, short-term studies, or visiting friends and family.

-You don't need an ETA to transit through the United Kingdom if you will not pass through border control (‘airside’ transit).
+You won’t need an ETA if you’re only transiting through the UK and won’t go through border control (‘airside’ transit).

 What can you not do with the UK ETA?